gaesa/mpv-autoload/README.md

 - **Simplified Logic**: The main logic of the script has been simplified, making it more straightforward and easier to follow.

 With these improvements, `autoload.ts` provides a cleaner, more efficient, and ready to use approach to automatically loading video and audio files into the mpv player’s playlist.

+## Limitation

+The `autoload.ts` script uses the `getMimetype` function to filter all video and audio files within a directory.
+Note that this operation is not recursive, as the `mp.utils.readdir` function does not return files recursively.

+The `getMimetype` function employs the `mp.command_native` function to call an external command and obtain the precise mime type of each file.
+As this operation is performed individually for each file, it can take over 3 seconds to return results for a directory containing more than 200 files.

+Although MPV provides the `mp.command_native_async` function for asynchronous operations, I have not found an effective way to wait for all commands to return results before proceeding.
+However, the good news is that this script will not block your MPV player, even though it currently does not utilize `mp.command_native_async.`

+Any suggestions or contributions on how to speed up this operation are welcome.